How to create a pre-order form for your website

 If there is one kind of form that sparks excitement, it’s pre-order forms.

 For a buyer, a pre-order form means they will be among the first to get the item.
-For a seller, a pre-order form means they can estimate the expected volume of orders or validate an idea.
+For a seller, a pre-order form means they can estimate the expected volume of orders.

-In this article, we’ll show you how to place a pre-order form on a website and encourage customers to fill it out.
+In this article, we’ll show you how to add a custom pre-order form to your website.
+Here is an example of what it may look like 👇

 Don’t worry if you’ve never worked with website forms before.
 The template above is powered by Getsitecontrol – a no-code website form builder.
 It works on any website platform, and once you register an account, you’ll be able to create a similar form within minutes.

-Those who fill out the form on your website will receive an automated follow-up email with a custom message from you.
-You can include a purchase link or information about the order in that message.
+Those who fill out the form on your website will receive an automated confirmation email from you.
+You can use it to include more detailed information about the order or a payment link.
 You can also integrate the form with Google Sheets, your CRM, or any other software that helps you manage orders.

 Here is how to create a pre-order form in Getsitecontrol

 If you haven’t created a Getsitecontrol account yet, you’ll be prompted to do that.
-From there, you can adjust the form to your needs and publish it on your website.
-Here’s a step-by-step tutorial on how to do that.
+From there, you can adjust the form to your needs before publishing it on your website.

 Step 2.
 Adjust the copy